peteamiri/Tutorials/Cloud Computing/Azure/Certifications/Resources.md

 # What is a Resource Group in Azure Cloud?

-A resource group in Azure is a logical container that allows you to organize and manage related Azure resources as a single unit.
-It simplifies resource management, deployment, and monitoring within the Azure environment.
+A resource group in Azure is a **logical container** that allows you to organize and manage related Azure resources as a single unit. **It simplifies resource management, deployment, and monitoring within the Azure environment**.

 Here are key points about Azure resource groups:

 - **Container for Resources**: A resource group can contain a variety of Azure resources, such as virtual machines, databases, storage accounts, and more.